quantified-uncertainty/hierarchical-estimates-visualizer/README.md

 So far, this mostly has visualization capabilities, meaning that edits are impermanent.

-**If you want to use the utility function extractor for a project, we are happy to add a page for your project, like `hierarchical-visualization.quantifieduncertainty.org/your-project`**.
+If you want to use the utility function extractor for a project, we are happy to add a page for your project, like `hierarchical-estimates.netlify.app/your-project`.

 ## Built with